slowernews/wisdom-tldr/README.md

 ===
 ###On absence

 > *'Stay aloof and people will come to you.
-It will become a WARNING for them to win your affections.'*
+It will become a challenge for them to win your affections.'*

 ===
 ###On validation